IBM/ReturnPropensity/Readme.md

 ### Update environment variables

-It's best practice to store configurable information as environment variables, instead of hard-coding any important information.
-To reference our model and supply an API key, we'll pass these values in via a file that is read, the key-value pairs in this files are stored as environment variables.
+It is a best practice to store configurable information as environment variables, instead of hard-coding any important information.
+To reference our model and supply an API key, we will pass these values into the application via a file that is read; the key-value pairs in this file are stored as environment variables.

 Copy the `env.sample` file to `.env`.